RESET SLAVE [ALL] [channel_option] channel_option: FOR CHANNEL channel

 forget its replication position in the master's binary log.
 This

-statement is meant to be used for a clean start: It deletes the
+statement is meant to be used for a clean start: It clears the

-files, and starts a new relay log file.
-To use
+relay log files, and starts a new relay log file.
+It also resets

 All relay log files are deleted, even if they have not been